 -Or- they should be instructed to call the care line for their clinic or insurance company, as most healthcare systems are prepared to handle these calls.

-No. Document that you were unable to obtain signatures due to the current pandemic, as well as the key points of any conversation you had which are typically covered by the signature.
+Not if you suspect COVID-19 infection.
+Document that you were unable to obtain signatures due to the current pandemic, as well as the key points of any conversation you had which are typically covered by the signature.

 The medical definition of a fever is anything 100.4 or higher.
 That said, individuals should contact the nurse line or their occupational medicine clinic for any temperature greater than 100.0.